DoNotEatMe/UE-Loot-example/README.md

 Showcase: https://www.youtube.com/watch?v=WFJAFDt9F_8

 Design statements:

-Easy to impliment
-Easy to adjust (weights and types)
-Easy to add new items in pool
+Easy to impliment, Easy to adjust (weights and types), Easy to add new items in pool

 Implementation:
 1. Assign BP_LootGeneration component to actor